WomensCodingCircle/CodingCircleJavascript/README.md

 ## Lesson 2 Logic
 In lesson two you will learn about the boolean data type, if statements, and a little more about strings.
 **Project** We create a password protected website (with a secret!)

+## Lesson 3 Operators
+In lesson three you will learn about numbers, arithmetic, and comparison opertators **Project** We create a website to recommend a TV show based on the users birth year